 - evaluate safety measures

 Companies can maintain their safety record by conducting audits regularly and avoid costly fines for non-compliance.
 A successful audit result will also help a company gain a competitive advantage in the marketplace.
 With a thorough understanding of regulatory requirements and good preparation, businesses can ensure they are ready for their next DOT Onsite Audit.
 Learn here How to Prepare for a Compliance DOT Audit.

 The following information provides an overview of the DOT Onsite Audit process and best practices for preparing for an audit.
 It also includes tips on gathering required documents and materials.
 If you have questions, do not hesitate to contact our organization.
 Our third-party DOT experts are here to assist you at any moment.
 Read here about Starting a Trucking Company Correctly.

 - A DOT safety audit is an on-site inspection of a transportation company's operations and records conducted by the Federal Motor Carrier Safety Administration (FMCSA).

-- The audit is designed to ensure that companies are in compliance with federal regulations related to vehicle maintenance, driver qualifications, hazardous materials transportation, hours of service and other safety requirements.
+- The audit ensures that companies comply with federal regulations related to vehicle maintenance, driver qualifications, hazardous materials transportation, hours of service, and other safety requirements.

-- Other areas that could be inspected during a DOT safety audit include cargo securement practices, drug and alcohol testing programs, insurance coverage and overall compliance with applicable rules and regulations.
-What is DOT Audit?
+- Other areas that could be inspected during a DOT safety audit include cargo securement practices, drug and alcohol testing programs, insurance coverage, and compliance with applicable rules and regulations.
+What is a DOT Audit?

 What Are Common DOT Safety Audit Violations?